-The SLVE for the $CO_2-CH_4-N_2$ system was investigated by Riva and Stringari, who presented experimental data for two mixtures as well as the results of their calculation approach.
-Such an approach is based on the isofugacity of the solid former component (i.e., $CO_2$ ) in the liquid, vapor, and solid phases, which can be assumed as pure $CO{2j}$ and makes use of the GERG 2008 multiparameter EoS for computing the fugacity in the fluid phases, while the fugacity of the solid phase was calculated using the model reported by Jäger and Span.
-Figures 13 and 14 compare the results obtained with the proposed algorithm with those obtained by Riva and Stringari, and by the RGibbs tool for the two
+The SLVE for the CO2-CH4-N2 system has been investigated by Riva and Stringari,14 who presented experimental data for two mixtures as well as the results of their calculation approach.
+Such an approach is based on the isofugacity of the solid former component (i.e., CO2) in the liquid, vapor and solid phases, which can be assumed as pure CO2, and makes use of the GERG 2008 multiparameter EoS for computing the fugacity in the fluid phases, while the fugacity of the solid phase has been calculated using the model reported by Jäger and Span.34 Figures 13-14 compare the results obtained with the proposed algorithm with those obtained by Riva and Stringari,14 and by the RGibbs tool for the two mixtures.
+It is possible to observe that the proposed algorithm (solid line) shows the best performances among the three ones, since the other two approaches tend to overestimate the CO2 content in both fluid phases at SLVE conditions.

-Figure 13. $CO_2$ mole fraction in the vapor phase at SLVE conditions for the $CO_2-CH_4-N_2$ system: comparison between the results obtained with the proposed algorithm (solid line), by simulation of RGibbs in Aspen Plus V9.0 (dashed and dotted line), and by Riva and Stringari (dotted line).
-Two mixtures are considered: (a, Mixture 1) 2 mol % $CO_2$ , 58 mol % $CH_4$ , 40 mol % $N_2$ ; (b, Mixture 2) 2 mol % $CO_2$ , 79 mol % $CH_4$ , 19 mol % $N_2$ .
+Figure 13.
+CO_2 mole fraction in the vapor phase at SLVE conditions for the CO_2 -CH4-N2 system: comparison between the results obtained with the proposed algorithm (solid line), by simulation of RGibbs in Aspen Plus[®] V9.042 (dashed and dotted line), and by Riva and Stringari14 (dotted line).
+Two mixtures are considered: a) Mixture 1: 2 mol.% CO_2 , 58 mol.% CH_4 , 40 mol.% N2; b) Mixture 2: 2 mol.% CO_2 , 79 mol.% CH_4 , 19 mol.% N2.

-Figure 14. $CO_2$ mole fraction in the liquid phase at SLVE conditions for the $CO_2$ - $CH_4$ - $N_2$ system: comparison between the results obtained with the proposed algorithm (solid line), by simulation of RGibbs in Aspen Plus V9.0 (dashed and dotted line), and by Riva and Stringari (dotted line).
-Two mixtures are considered: (a, Mixture 1) 2 mol % $CO_2$ , 58 mol % $CH_4$ , 40 mol % $N_2$ ; (b, Mixture 2) 2 mol % $CO_2$ , 79 mol % $CH_4$ , 19 mol % $N_2$ .
+Figure 14.
+CO_2 mole fraction in the liquid phase at SLVE conditions for the CO_2 -CH4-N2 system: comparison between the results obtained with the proposed algorithm (solid line), by simulation of RGibbs in Aspen Plus[®] V9.042 (dashed and dotted line), and by Riva and Stringari14 (dotted line).
+Two mixtures are considered: a) Mixture 1: 2 mol.% CO_2 , 58 mol.% CH_4 , 40 mol.% N2; b) Mixture 2: 2 mol.% CO_2 , 79 mol.% CH_4 , 19 mol.% N2.